pchapin/yeditor/README.md

 Open Watcom is a cross platform compiler that supports Windows, OS/2, DOS, and Linux.
 In theory it can be used to build Y for all of these systems regardless of your development platform.
-Unfortunately Open Watcom does not currently (February 2016) support C++ 2011 to any significant degree.
+Unfortunately Open Watcom does not currently (January 2019) support C++ 2011 to any significant degree.
 Thus it can't be used to build Y at this time.
 However the project files for Open Watcom are retained in the hope that some future version of that compiler will be able to compile Y again.
-Open Watcom was once the primary compiler for Y development and continued support for it, at least on paper, should be retained out of respect if nothing else.
+Watcom was once the primary compiler for Y development and continued support for it, at least on paper, should be retained out of respect if nothing else.

 To build Y with Open Watcom follow this procedure.